automl/symbolic-explanations-hpo/README.md

 one hyperparameter-combination is evaluated per model and dataset.
 This can be adapted by modifying the parameter `max_hp_comb` inside the script.

-By setting the option `use_random_samples` in the script to `True`, the script furthermore allows to collect randomly sampled configurations and evaluate their performance.
-When setting the option `evaluate_on_surrogate` in the script to `True`, the script will collect random samples, but estimated their performance using the Gaussian process.
-Please note that the BO sampling needs to be run beforehand to provide the Gaussian process models.
+By setting `run_type` in the script to `rand`, the script furthermore allows to collect randomly sampled configurations and evaluate their performance.
+When setting `run_type` in the script to `surr`, the script will collect random samples, but estimated their performance using the Gaussian process.
+Please note that, in the latter case, the BO sampling needs to be run beforehand to provide the Gaussian process models.

 ### Symbolic Regression